wakib1004/devops-learning/networking/ec2-nginx-server/README.md

 |--------|------|--------|-----|
 | `@` | A | `<Public IP-address of EC2 instance>` | 300 |

-Set Proxy status to "proxied"
+- Set Proxy status to "DNS only", since the other option which provides extra security was not resolving the domain.

 ---